Stop-Loss

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Brandon makes the active choice to go AWOL.
 He decides to travel to Washington D.C.
 To appeal directly to a senator, crossing the line from loyal soldier to deserter.
 There's no going back from this decision., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Brandon reaches the senator's office only to discover there's no legal recourse—stop-loss is entirely lawful.
+Of particular interest, this crucial beat Brandon reaches the senator's office only to discover there's no legal recourse—stop-loss is entirely lawful.
 His hope for an official solution is crushed.
 The system he trusted has no answer for him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (75% through) represents the emotional nadir.
 Here, Brandon learns that Steve has died by suicide, unable to cope with his PTSD and the prospect of redeployment.
-The death of his best friend represents the ultimate cost of the war and the failure of the system to protect its soldiers., illustrates the protagonist at their lowest point.
+The death of his best friend represents the ultimate cost of the war and the failure of the system to protect its soldiers., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Brandon decides to return to Texas and report for duty.
 He realizes he cannot abandon his squad—his sense of loyalty and duty to his men outweighs his desire for freedom.
 He chooses the known hell over the unknown exile., demonstrating the transformation achieved throughout the journey.